n8mauer/Bank-Marketing-Classifier-Performance-Evaluation/README.md

 <h1>Bank Marketing Classifier Performance Evaluation</h1>

 **Data Overview:** The dataset used in this project is sourced from the UCI Machine Learning repository and originates from a Portuguese banking institution.
 It comprises results from several direct marketing campaigns.
 The dataset includes information from 17 telephone marketing campaigns conducted between May 2008 and November 2010, with a total of 79,354 contacts made to persuade clients to subscribe to a bank term deposit.
 The success rate observed was 0.08.
-Further details on the data and features can be found in the accompanying article.

 **Business Objective:** The main objective of this project is to predict whether an individual will subscribe to a bank term deposit.
 This will help in better allocation and targeting of marketing resources towards clients who are more likely to subscribe.